ptomato/talks/las2021/README.md

 <!--
   Top of the list is Lodash!

   First of all, consider if you really need lodash.
-Many of the functions it provides are actually not always necessary using the modern JavaScript that GJS allows you to target.
-For instance, this example with `_.defaults` can be replaced with object destructuring.
+Many of the functions it provides are actually no longer necessary using the modern JavaScript that GJS allows you to target.
+This example here with `_.defaults` can be replaced with object destructuring.

   However, if you do need Lodash for something, it does provide an ES module with no dependencies, in the `lodash-es` package.
 You can copy the file from this package into your source directory, and import it in your code like this.
 -->